 Anonymizing data & adding supporting conditions

-With such an approach, on the one hand, we would avoid providing models with pieces of data that “trigger” generative AI’s biased conclusions, and on the other, we would prevent the models from ignoring counter-stereotypical indicators in our prompts.
+With such an approach, on the one hand, we would avoid providing models with pieces of training data that “trigger” generative AI’s biased conclusions.
+On the other, we would prevent the models from ignoring counter-stereotypical indicators in our prompts.

 Algorithmic fairness techniques